ansemin/Markit_v2/README.md

 hf_oauth: true
 ---

-# Document to Markdown Converter
+# Document to Markdown Converter with RAG Chat

-A Hugging Face Space that converts various document formats to Markdown, now with MarkItDown integration!
+A Hugging Face Space that converts various document formats to Markdown and lets you chat with your documents using RAG (Retrieval-Augmented Generation)!

-## Features
+## ✨ Key Features

+### Document Conversion
 - Convert PDFs, Office documents, images, and more to Markdown
 - Multiple parser options:
   - MarkItDown: For comprehensive document conversion